 Barely making ends meet: the poorest cities in different states of the USA

-The new economic reality of income reduction - and even poverty - is already too familiar to many Americans in many parts of the United States.
-For decades, small towns across the country have been devastated by deindustrialization and job losses.
-In these places, incomes are usually low, poverty is high, and many residents depend on government assistance to meet basic needs.
+The new economic reality of falling income - and even poverty - is already all too familiar to many Americans in many parts of the United States.
+For decades, small towns across the country have been devastated by de-industrialization and job losses.
+In these areas, incomes are generally low, poverty rates are high, and many residents depend on government assistance to meet basic needs.
 Edition USA Today collected a selection of the poorest cities in the United States.

 In almost every state, even in relatively wealthy states, there is at least one city where incomes are much lower than the national average.
 After analyzing the average annual income in more than 2600 cities, towns, villages and places indicated in the census, the poorest city in the state was identified.

 Only areas with a population of 1 to 000 were considered.
 To ensure accuracy, only those places were considered where the margin of error for the population and average income was less than 25%.
 All data on income, education, poverty and demographics are five-year estimates from a survey conducted by the U.S. Census Bureau in 000.

 One of the strongest income correlations in the United States is education.
 According to the Bureau of Labor Statistics, Americans with a bachelor's degree are much less likely to be unemployed than Americans with a lower level of education, and they earn 67% more than those with only a high school diploma.
 In the whole country, 31,5% of adults have a bachelor's degree.